Annual Events in NYC

 Jacob K. Javits Convention Center

 Don’t miss the boat.
 Yachts, fishing boats, kayaks—you’ll find them all at the New York Boat Show, a New York City institution for more than a century.
-Each year, tens of thousands flock to the event to check out the latest in boats and fishing equipment.
+Each year, tens of thousands attendees come to check out the latest in boats and fishing equipment.
 Visitors can also attend daily seminars with a full slate of top fishing and boating pros.

 New York Jewish Film Festival